MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 #### Customize site navigation
 Site navigation is important because it helps users immediately understand what can be accomplished on a given site.
 The most effective SharePoint sites help viewers find what they need quickly so that they can use the information to make decisions, learn about what is going on, access the tools they need, or engage with colleagues to help solve a problem.
 [Learn how to edit site navigation](https://support.microsoft.com/office/customize-the-navigation-on-your-sharepoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca?ui=en-US&rs=en-US&ad=US).

-## Step 3: Share the Workplace transformation site with end users

-Once the site has been customized and republished, it is ready to share with end users.

-1. Select **Share site** from the right-hand corner.
-2. In the **Share site** pane, enter the names of people or groups to add them to the site, or enter "Everyone except external users" to share the site with everyone in your organization.
-3. Change the permission level (Read, Edit, or Full control) as needed.
-4. Enter an optional message to send to the person or clear the **Send email box** if you don't want to send an email.
-5. Select **Share**.